adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/index.md

 where are you now? <br>
 Sing to us like Merlin did, <br>
 not to soothe, but to allow.<br>
-Let the verses rise from the dunes, <br>
+Let the verses rise from dunes, <br>
 and keep memory.
 Forbid.*

 <picture>